 - Do not go overboard; as these fatty butters can play havoc on the little one’s tummy.

-Is Butter Good For Babies?
+Is “Peanut” Butter Good For Babies?

 - Peanut allergies are affecting more and more people, and there is a chance that your baby could be affected by the allergy too.
 According to the American College of Allergy, Asthma & Immunology (ACAAI), peanuts are one of the eight common foods that account for 90% of all allergic reactions.

 Is Almond Butter Safe For Babies?

 Almond butter has a texture and taste that is quite different from that of peanut butter.
-It is not as thick as peanut butter, and may even contain certain bits of almonds in it.
+It is calcium-rich but not as thick as peanut butter, and may even contain certain bits of almonds in it.

 - In case you are not really aware of your baby’s sensitivity to particular nuts, offering him almond butter could trigger off allergic reactions, which may turn out to be dangerous.